Documentation Index

 Filtering by grading scale

 In the filter drawer, the Grading Scale section lists each active grade level in your organization’s grading scale (for example, grade 1 through 5).
 Each grade level shows the count of cells currently at that grade.
-Select one or more grade levels to filter the matrix to show only cells at those specific grades.Note: The specific grade levels and their labels (for example, “1 – Beginner”, “3 – Proficient”, “5 – Expert”) are configured by your administrator in the grading scale settings.
-The grades shown in this section reflect your organization’s configuration and may differ from these examples.
+Select one or more grade levels to filter the matrix to show only cells at those specific grades.Filtering by role level

 In the filter drawer, the Average Grade by Level section lists each level within the career role (for example, L1, L2, L3).
 Each level shows a count of employees at that level.
 Select a level to filter the matrix to show only employees assigned to that level.
 Use the Levels tab in this section to filter by role level.
 The Labels tab is reserved for a future filtering capability and is not yet active.Exporting the Skills Matrix